imytk/imytk.github.io/_news/announcement_2.md

 related_posts: false
 ---

 I will be hosting the "Societal Outreach Initiatives for Artificial Life" workshop at [ALIFE2025](http://2025.alife.org).
-Click for more information.

 ---